- Academic Affairs

 - Center for Information Technology Services

 - Communications and Public Affairs

 - Community Engagement

 - Human Resource Services

 - President's Office

 Newly Admitted International Students

-After the school informs the OIS of your intent to enroll, you will be contacted by an international advisor from our office to complete our New Student Document Request.
-We also will require supporting documentation — a copy of your passport ID page, verification of finances, etc.
+After the school informs the OIS of your intent to enroll, you will be contacted by an international advisor from our office to complete our New Student e-forms, including uploads of supporting documentation — a copy of your passport ID page, verification of finances, etc.